 ASSESSING THE TECHNOLOGY

-Over a period of six months, each NSF Innovation Corps (I-Corps) Team will methodically identify and address knowledge gaps to ascertain the technology disposition: What resources will be needed?
+Over a period of six months, each I-Corps Team will methodically identify and address knowledge gaps to determine the potential market value of the technology by answering questions such as: What resources will be needed?
 What are the current solutions?
 What value will this innovation add?

 The formal hypothesis-validation approach will answer questions along the following seven lines: